 Social Progress Index for Mexican States

-Measuring social progress for the 32 states in Mexico from 2015 to 2023 with the Social Progress Index.
+Measuring social progress for the 32 states in Mexico from 2015 to 2024 with the Social Progress Index.

 Social Progress Index for Mexican States

-For the sixth consecutive year, our partner México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from us and INCAE Business School.
-The latest edition measures social and environmental wellbeing from 2015 to 2023, enabling the tracking of progress and trend analysis.
-Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 49 indicators.
-The Index stands out as a robust metric for tracking Sustainable Development Goals (SDGs), offering a unique lens on societal progress by excluding direct economic indicators.
-This provides a unique perspective on progress and a full picture of people's living conditions and quality of life.
+For the seventh consecutive year, México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from INCAE Business School and the Social Progress Imperative.
+The latest edition measures social and environmental wellbeing from 2015 to 2024, enabling the tracking of progress and trend analysis.
+Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 48 indicators.

-For the sixth consecutive year, our partner México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from us and INCAE Business School.
-The latest edition measures social and environmental wellbeing from 2015 to 2023, enabling the tracking of progress and trend analysis.
-Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 49 indicators.
-The Index stands out as a robust metric for tracking Sustainable Development Goals (SDGs), offering a unique lens on societal progress by excluding direct economic indicators.
-This provides a unique perspective on progress and a full picture of people's living conditions and quality of life.
+For the seventh consecutive year, México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from INCAE Business School and the Social Progress Imperative.
+The latest edition measures social and environmental wellbeing from 2015 to 2024, enabling the tracking of progress and trend analysis.
+Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 48 indicators.

 In partnership with